 The largest pyrotechnics competition of its kind in the world, the Montreal International Fireworks Competition has been going strong since 1985 and remains one of this city's top summer attractions.
-In 2018, the Montreal Fireworks Competition is held July 7 through August 8.
+In 2019, the Montreal Fireworks Competition is held June 29 through July 27.

-All shows are scheduled at 10 p.m., and motorists should be aware that for all presentations, the Jacques-Cartier Bridge closes at 8 p.m. then reopens at the end of each show.
+Shows for the Montreal International Fireworks Competition in 2019 fall on some Wednesdays and all Saturdays.
+Although the 2019 details are not final, in the past, all shows were scheduled at 10 p.m., and motorists needed to be aware that for all presentations, the Jacques-Cartier Bridge closed at 8 p.m. then reopened at the end of each show.

 Although no one will argue that buying a ticket to see them up close and personal at La Ronde is the best view in the city, you can get a great view just the same without paying a penny, and it seems like every local has his or her favorite secret spot.
 From rooftop terraces to mountain overlooks, there are plenty of great vantage points in the city guaranteed to give you a spectacular view.